Neutron Skin from Conserved Charge Measurements at Collider Experiments

 In both scenarios, a finite neutron skin reduces the double ratio.
 In peripheral collisions, the neutron-rich surface layer depletes proton participants, lowering the net electric charge relative to the net baryon number.
 Central collisions, in contrast, are less sensitive to the neutron skin and thus provide a natural baseline.
 Consequently, the double ratio $\mathcal{R}^{X, Y}_{c_1, c_2}$ decreases with increasing neutron skin thickness and approaches unity when the neutron skin becomes negligible.

 We present results for two center-of-mass energies: $\snn=5.02$~TeV, corresponding to LHC \textit{collider mode}, and $\snn = 72$~GeV, corresponding to the LHCb SMOG2 \textit{fixed target} experiment.
 Centrality classes are defined using the charged-particle multiplicity distributions in the rapidity intervals $1.25 < y^{\rm lab} < 3$ for collider mode and $0.6 < y^{\rm lab} < 2.6$ for the fixed target setup.
 These intervals are chosen to avoid spurious correlations by ensuring that the centrality selection does not overlap with the rapidity regions used in the analysis.
 For the analysis, we consider two laboratory-frame rapidity intervals: $4.5 < y^{\rm lab} < 5.5$, corresponding to the \textit{forward} acceptance at LHCb, and $5.5 < y^{\rm lab} < 7.5$, located deeper in the \textit{fragmentation} region, where sensitivity to the neutron skin is expected to be cleanest, though this region may not yet be experimentally accessible.
+We note that in collider mode, since the rapidity shift is small compared to the beam rapidity, studying the very forward region is pushing the applicability of the hydrodynamics to its limit.
+However, we focus exclusively on ratios of conserved charges integrated in the full space.
+As such the only important effect from the hydrodynamic is the global charge conservation.
+Local dynamical details of the hydrodynamic evolution, while potentially relevant for differential observables, have only a subleading impact here.
+Hydrodynamics therefore provides a robust framework for our study.